 I met a few: Jérémy Scatena, Max Moreau, Jeremy Ritz, Laurent Bensadoun and Virginnie Pironneau.
 I had more contact with Moreau and Scatena, with whom I was able to prepare myself physically.
 Envy and motivation are present.

-On the side of the amateur padel, we are pleasantly surprised by the level displayed at the club, there is a nice potential, for sure, the level will increase rapidly.
+On the side of padel amateur, we are pleasantly surprised by the level displayed at the club, there is a great potential, for sure, the level will increase quickly.

 Esther Lasheras on line: